pvcraven/big-data-class/source/assignments/paper_1_v2/paper_1_v2.rst

 * Make sure the tie-in to Big Data is clear.
 * Proof-read the first paragraph multiple times.
 Say it out loud.
 This is the most important paragraph to get right.
+* Check to make sure you do not introduce new topics in your conclusion.